High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV

 {ISDC Data Centre for Astrophysics, Ch. d'Ecogia 16, 1290, Versoix, Switzerland \\ \and APC, 10 rue Alice Domon et Leonie Duquet, F-75205 Paris Cedex 13, France \and Institute for Nuclear Research RAS, 60th October Anniversary prosp.
 7a, Moscow, 117312, Russia \\ }

-\abstract {} {We present a catalog of sources of very high energy ($E>100$~GeV) \gr s detected by \textit{ Fermi} telescope at Galactic latitudes $|b|\ge 10^\circ$.} {We cross correlate the directions of individual photons with energies above 100~GeV detected by \textit{ Fermi} with the catalog of sources detected at lower energies.
-We find significant correlation between the arrival directions of the highest energy photons and positions of \textit{ Fermi} sources, with the possibility of chance coincidences at the level of $10^{-38}$.
+\abstract {} {We present a catalog of sources of very high energy ($E>100$~GeV) \gr s detected by the Large Area Telescope (LAT) onboard the \textit{ Fermi} Gamma-Ray Space Telescope at Galactic latitudes $|b|\ge 10^\circ$.} {We cross-correlate the directions of individual photons with energies above 100~GeV detected by \textit{ Fermi} /LAT with the first year \textit{ Fermi} catalog of sources detected at lower energies.
+We find a significant correlation between the arrival directions of the highest energy photons and positions of \textit{ Fermi} sources, with the possibility of chance coincidences at the level of $10^{-45}$.
 We present a list of \textit{ Fermi} sources contributing to the correlation signal.
-A similar analysis is done for cross-correlation of the catalog of BL Lac objects with the highest energy photons detected by {\it Fermi}. } {We produce a catalog of high Galactic latitude \textit{ Fermi} sources visible above 100~GeV.
-The catalog is split onto two parts.
-First part contains a list of 46 higher significance sources among which there can be 2 or 3 possible false detections.
-Second part of the catalog contains a list of 21 lower significance sources, among which 5 or 6 are possibly false detections.
-Finally we identify 7 additional sources from the cross-correlation analysis with the BL Lac catalog.
+A similar analysis is performed to cross-correlate the catalog of BL Lac objects with the highest energy photons detected by {\it Fermi}. } {We produce a catalog of high Galactic latitude \textit{ Fermi} sources visible at 100-300 ~GeV energies.
+The catalog is divided into two parts.
+The first part contains a list of 50 higher significance sources among which there can be three possible false detections.
+The second part of the catalog contains a list of 25 lower significance sources, among which six are possibly false detections.
+Finally we identify eight additional sources from the cross-correlation analysis with the BL Lac catalog.
 The reported sources of $E>100$~GeV \gr s span a broad range of redshifts, up to $z\sim 1$.
 Most of the sources are BL Lac type objects.
-Only 16 out of 74 objects in our list were previously reported as VHE \gr\ sources.} {}
+Only 17 out of 83 objects in our list were previously reported as VHE \gr\ sources.} {}

 \keywords{Catalogs -- Gamma rays: galaxies -- Galaxies: active -- BL Lacertae objects: general }